MoritzoTheCoder/edx-documentation/en_us/release_notes/source/insights/index.rst

 Course teams can now use edX Insights to access student performance data for both graded and ungraded exercises.
-The number of students who submitted an answer, and the percentage who submitted correct and incorrect answer, is available at the section, subsection, and unit level.
-The actual answers that students submit for each ungraded question is also available.
+The number of students who submitted an answer, and the percentage who submitted the correct or incorrect answer, is available at the section, subsection, and unit level.
+The actual answers that students submit for each ungraded question are also available for review.

 For more information, see the new `Ungraded Problem Submissions`_ section in the *Using edX Insights* guide.